 I tried a new tac with this one.
 We messaged for a bit and then we had a phone call.
-So by the time our Thursday date rolled round, I had the feeling this one would be a bit different.
+So by the time our Thursday date rolled around, I had the feeling this one would be a bit different.

 Although I was reluctant and nervous for our first date, I still went.
 And it was a good date.
 I felt natural with you and we seemed well-matched.
 You didn’t agree with everything I said, I didn’t agree with everything you said and although our interests didn’t fully overlap, our values seemed similar.
-It was a date we both drove to, so one pint and one glass of wine was all we could have.
+It was a date we both drove to, so one pint and one glass of wine were all we could have.
 How novel to not get pissed on a first date!!

 I didn’t want to ask if you’re looking for a relationship, but luckily you asked if I enjoyed being single.
 Feeling an instant rapport with you meant I could answer honestly.
 This was something you agreed on ‘100%’.
 You didn’t ask if you could come to mine for a nightcap and you didn’t make crude jokes.